omerdemirkan/omerdemirkan/README.md

 # 👋 Hi There!
 I’m Omer
-## Typescript enthusiast, web accessibility advocate, and third-year Computer Science major at UCLA.
+## Typescript enthusiast, third-year Computer Science major at UCLA, and incoming Software Engineer Intern at Robinhood.
 ### I build scalable progressive web and mobile applications, from intuitive user interfaces to API design and data modelling.

 <!--